Philosophy, Politics, Economics (PPE)

 1 Course Unit

-Social policy is the study of human wellbeing and is concerned with the effects in areas of health care, criminal justice, inequality, and education, among others.
-As a PPE Capstone, this is an integrative senior seminar (open to others by departmental permission).
+Social policy is the study of human well-being and is concerned with the effects in areas of health care, criminal justice, inequality, and education, among others.
+An advanced seminar in PPE offered by faculty in Political Science.
+As an advanced interdisciplinary seminar, this course is open to juniors and seniors with a declared PPE major (open to others by departmental permission).
 For a detailed course description visit: https://ppe.sas.upenn.edu/study/curriculum/advanced-interdisciplinary-courses

 Not Offered Every Year